 Starting a blog is already quite an undertaking, but keeping it alive and thriving is even more difficult.
-The reason behind this is decision fatigue, which manifests itself in uncertainty on what to write next, and forcing you to make a choice on your next article.
+The reason behind this is decision fatigue, which manifests itself in uncertainty on what to write next and forcing you to make a choice in your next article.

 One of the biggest productivity hurdles in content marketing is deciding what to write.
-Making that Decision is eating up yours and your writers time (if you are outsourcing your writing).
-That’s why you want to take control over your Content plan.
+Making that Decision is eating up yours and your writer’s time (if you are outsourcing your writing).
+That’s why you want to take control of your Content plan.
 It eliminates this time and energy waste, by streamlining your blogging process.
-It is the essential component of your content strategy as well as SEO strategy.
+It is the essential component of your content strategy as well as an SEO strategy.

 Seven Corporate Approaches To Content Plan And What You Should Do Differently

 Corporate blogs and professional approach wants to have a high priority on the readers, and as they are certainly using blogs as additional revenue streams, they can afford to dump more money into research.
 But when you’re writing, you won’t have this luxury of additional time, as at the end of the day you won’t have the direct revenue back in your pocket from writing that particular article.

 This is where your content approach must differ from the corporate one.
 Corporate will focus primarily on “solving problems” for their readers.
 Your primary focus will be on creating a connection with your readers.
 One part of writing is having an emphasis on building your personal brand.
 You as an individual blogger, aren’t obligated by the corporate rules.
 Below you will find my alternatives

 Corporate – Defining Your Goal.
 You – Chose inspiring topics that keep your motivation high